expel-io/dashcon-2020-all-your-queues/README.md

 ## Presentation
-There are two options for viewing the slides:
+There are two options for viewing the slides.
+We recommend viewing them locally in your browser the docker command has been finicky.

-1. View the presentation by running the docker image:
+Option 1: View the presentation by running the docker image:
 ```sh
 $ docker run -it -p 8910:8910 expelio/dashcon-all-your-queues:latest present
 ```
 Navigate your web browser to `http://127.0.0.1:8910/All_Your_Queues_DashCon_2020.slides.html#`

-2. View the presentation that is checked into GitHub repo, simply open `All_Your_Queues_DashCon_2020.slides.html`
+Option 2: View the presentation that is checked into GitHub repo, simply open `All_Your_Queues_DashCon_2020.slides.html`